Why GI Specialists?

 Kelly V. Crawford, DNP, NP-C

-Kelly joined the staff of Digestive Disease Group, PA in 2017.
+Kelly joined Digestive Disease Group, PA in 2017.
 She earned an Associate Degree in Nursing from Greenville Technical College, a Bachelor of Science in Nursing from Clemson University, and a Master of Science in Nursing as well as a Doctor of Nursing Practice: Family Nurse Practitioner degree from the Medical University of South Carolina.
 She obtained her national certification from the American Academy of Nurse Practitioners.
 She has previously worked as a registered nurse for 16 years in the endoscopy and surgical settings.
 Kelly is a native of Honea Path, South Carolina.
 She currently resides in Abbeville with her husband and two sons.